 What are your academic and professional credentials?

-I’m a psychologist, Licensed Professional Counselor (LPC), and Certified Addiction Specialist (CAS), with a Master’s Degree in Counseling Psychology and a Doctoral Degree in Systems Science and Social Psychology.
-As a clinician, I practice as an LPC where I am licensed and regulated by the Oregon Board of Licensed Professional Counselors and Therapists.
-I am an Affiliate Instructor in the Department of Psychiatry at Oregon Health & Sciences University since 2006, and been an Adjunct Assistant Professor in the Systems Science Graduate Program at Portland State University since 2007.
+I’m a Behavioral Health Consultant, Licensed Professional Counselor (LPC), and Certified Addiction Specialist (CAS), with a Master’s Degree in Counseling Psychology and a Doctoral Degree in Systems Science and Social Psychology.
+As a clinician, I practice as an LPC (since 2001) where I am licensed and regulated by the Oregon Board of Licensed Professional Counselors and Therapists.
+I am presently an Affiliate Instructor in the Department of Psychiatry at Oregon Health & Sciences University, where I have held various positions since 2006.
+I also have been an Adjunct Assistant Professor in the Systems Science Graduate Program at Portland State University since 2007.
 My CAS designation is maintained through the American Academy of Health Care Providers in the Addictive Disorders.

 What do you do when you are not counseling?

 I am an avid photographer, practice yoga and mindfulness, and enjoy adventure travel.